*I received an ecopy of this book from the publisher. This has not influenced my review.*

 But as I said, this was still sweet.
 I liked the characters and wanted them to get happy endings.
 I especially liked Diamond and York’s romance—I was rooting for them!
 I think York might’ve actually been my favorite even though he wasn’t a POV character.
 Something about him was just interesting, and he seemed like a good person.
 There were also lots of menage-filled sexy times.
 And this book still had the same interesting portrayal of dragons with the ability to shift into human form (if you haven’t read the previous book and want to know more about the dragons, check out my previous review), plus a non-romance part of the plot about the clans and syndicates involving more dragons and Camelot lore.
 So overall, this was another enjoyable read.

-*Note: Even though this book has different main characters than the others in this series, Books 5 and 6 go together with some overlapping characters and plot happenings, so I recommend starting with Book 5 or one of the earlier books.*
+*Even though this book has different main characters than the others in this series, Books 5 and 6 go together with some overlapping characters and plot happenings, so I recommend reading Book 5 before you read this one.*

 Fans of Book 5 in Megan Derr's Dance with the Devil series.
 Anyone who likes M/M, paranormal/urban fantasy, dragons, and sexy times.